Ayushfulsundar08/EyeVox/README.md

 scipy

 👨‍💻 Developer
-Ayush Sundar
+Ayush Fulsundar
 B.Tech Cyber Security @ MIT ADT University
 🔗 GitHub

 📄 License
 This project is for educational and research purposes.
 Feel free to fork or contribute.
-(You can add MIT License or another if desired.)